 But the staggering 17,000 copies sold was just the beginning.
 Soon, a publisher came calling and the book’s second run quickly climbed bestseller lists on Amazon, the Globe and Mail and the New York Times.
-Kaur’s modest Instagram account following quickly exploded to more than 1.8 million.
+Kaur’s modest Instagram account following quickly exploded now counting more than 1.9 million.

-Today, Kaur’s second anthology, the sun and her flowers, is already climbing the bestseller lists again.
+Today, Kaur’s second anthology, the sun and her flowers, is already leading the bestseller lists again.